luisCisneros/yts-downloader/README.md

 - Search filters.
 - Select just the movies and files that you want to download.
 - Includes GUI.

+## TODO List
+Feel free to contribute with your own ideas or suggestions.
+All feedback will be apreciated.

+- [ ] Increase time for searches before getting a timed-out exception.
+- [ ] Add the code necessary to download 3D versions of the movie.
+- [ ] Add a button to cancel searches.
+- [ ] Add a build script so people can download the project and easily build it in their own machines (I need help for this one).

 ## License
 [The MIT License (MIT)](https://opensource.org/licenses/MIT)